Alvin-Tan-Yi-Tung/Animal_Disease_Prediction/README.md

    <img width="727" height="94" alt="image" src="https://github.com/user-attachments/assets/c6e55d11-b6e6-4f37-9a76-4634c3135ed7" />

 5) Wait for the program to complete execution.
-The scraped data will be generated automatically.
+The scraped data will be stored in wahis_outbreak_details.csv file.

 Running the Localhost Website
 1) Start the web application by running: